The ‘Blurred Line’ Between Song Piracy & Subconscious Imitation

-Just recently, artists Robin Thicke and Pharrell Williams were ordered to pay the estate of soul legend Marvin Gaye the princely sum of $7.3 million for allegedly channeling Gaye’s “Got To Give It Up” to record the duo’s song, “Blurred Lines.”
+A few years ago, artists Robin Thicke and Pharrell Williams were ordered to pay the estate of soul legend Marvin Gaye the princely sum of $7.3 million for allegedly channeling Gaye’s “Got To Give It Up” to record the duo’s song, “Blurred Lines.”
 The copyright infringement case hinged not on whether the two songs were literal copies of each other.
 Rather, Thicke and Williams were held liable based on the judgment that they were “influenced and inspired” by Marvin’s song.

 Sam Smith ‘Backs Down’

 Another copyright infringement case that made similar headlines lately involved British pop sensation Sam Smith and American rock icon Tom Petty.
 In 2014 Smith released “Stay With Me,” a song that shot to the top of the Billboard charts and was nominated for three Grammy awards.
 Just one problem: the song sounded “substantially similar” to Petty’s 1989 hit, “Won’t Back Down.”